mayer79/missRanger/cran-comments.md

-# missRanger 2.6.0
+# missRanger 2.6.1

-Hello CRAN
+Dear CRAN team

-This update
+This update introduces a workaround around an incompatibility issue with {formula.tools}.
-- fixes a major bug,
-- and brings a long awaited feature of out-of-sample application of the imputation models.

 ## R CMD check (local)